atbcb/ICTTestingBaseline/docs/17Language.md

     1. Check that the primary language subtag conforms to the Internet Assigned Numbers Authority's [IANA  Language subtag registry](http://www.iana.org/assignments/language-subtag-registry).

 ### Test Results
-* If any of the above checks fail, this SC fails, and this Baseline fails.
+* If any of the above checks fail, SC 3.1.2 and Baseline Requirement 16 fail.

 ## Advisory: Tips for streamlined test processes